 How to Participate in this Program

 Documentation of activities is the key to the program.
 Members' volunteer activity since 2005 has been recorded by AAOS from its database of management information.
-In addition, however, there is an opportunity for you to submit your volunteer activities with other organizations.
-You may submit your non-AAOS volunteer activities since 2005.
-If you have any questions about submitting your non-AAOS activities or need more information about this program, please contact Donna Siwek at firstname.lastname@example.org .
+In addition, there is an opportunity to submit non-AAOS volunteer activities since 2005.
+If you have any questions about submitting your non-AAOS activities or need more information about this program, please contact Governance at email@example.com.

 Categories of service: Members may claim one credit per year for their AAOS and non-AAOS volunteer activities in each of the three following areas (maximum of three credits per year if you have volunteered in each of the areas):

 - Teaching: in AAOS, Specialty, State and Regional Societies and other national medical organizations; including instructional courses as moderators or presenters, CME courses as chairs, presenters, lab instructors or moderators; scientific paper sessions as presenters, co-authors, discussants or moderators; and symposia as moderators or presenters.

 - Publications and Research: authoring, editing or reviewing publications for AAOS, Specialty, State and Regional Societies and other national medical organizations; participating in peer-reviewed orthopaedic journals as unpaid editor, author or reviewer; conducting original research for AAOS, Specialty, State and Regional Societies and other national medical organizations.

 - Service and Advocacy: this category would include participation on Boards of Directors, councils; committees, sub-committees project team members, Board of Councilors, Board of Specialty Societies, Leadership Fellows and mentors, Specialty Society boards and committees, State Society boards and committees, and Regional Society boards and committees, and on other national medical organizations boards and committees.